dcos/dcos-docs/1.10/deploying-services/containerizers/docker-containerizer.md

 }
 ```

-**Important:** If you leave the `args` field empty, the default entry point will be the launch command for the container.
-If your container does not have a default entry point, you must specify a command in the `args` field.
-If you do not, your service will fail to deploy.
+**Important:**   The default entry point is the launch command for the container.
+If the entry point accepts arguments, you can specify them in the `args` field.
+If there is no default entry point, you must specify a command in the `cmd` field.
+It is invalid to supply both `cmd` and `args` for the same app.

 For examples, see [Deploying a Docker-based Service](/docs/1.10/deploying-services/creating-services/deploy-docker-app/).